Self Credit Builder Account review

 One key difference is the requirement of an upfront deposit.
 Secured credit cards require you to provide cash up front to secure the credit limit on the card.
 Self does not have this requirement.

 |Upfront deposit requirement||None||Total amount of credit limit, usually $200 to $500|

 |Access to funds||No access until after 12 or 24 months of payments, depending on your account’s value||Ongoing access to credit limit|

 |Credit reporting||Reports to the three major credit bureaus as an installment loan||Reports to the three major bureaus as a revolving line of credit|

-What is the difference between an interest rate and an APY?
+The difference between an interest rate and an APY

 Your interest rate is the simple interest you’re paid on an account or an investment over the period of a year.
 For example, if you’ve invested $1,000 into an account that comes with 1% interest, you’ll have earned $10 on that investment at the end of a year.

 The annual percentage yield is a bit trickier.
 An APY is an effective annual rate of return that takes into account the effect of compounding interest over a year.
 In short, it’s the interest rate compounded monthly over the course of a year.
 Learn more about savings accounts.